Offer and acceptance: Definition

 An offer can be the basis of a binding contract only if it contains the key terms of the contract.
 For example, in some jurisdictions, a minimum requirement for sale of goods contracts is the following four terms: delivery date, price, terms of payment that includes the date of payment, and a detailed description of the item on offer including a fair description of the condition or type of service.
 Other jurisdictions vary or eliminate these requirements.
 Unless the minimum requirements are met, an offer of sale is not classified by the courts as a legal offer but is instead seen as an advertisement.

 In line with the definition from Treitel above, to invite acceptance an offer must be serious.
 In this sense, an obvious joke cannot become the basis of an offer because the potential offeror lacks actual intent to enter into an exchange.
 For instance, in the famous case of Leonard v.
 Pepsico, Inc., depiction of a military aircraft offered in exchange for "Pepsi Points" was interpreted by a court as a joke.
 Despite having clear terms (7,000,000 Pepsi Points in exchange for one aircraft), the humorous elements of the commercial rendered that portion of the advertisement a joke rather than a serious offer.

 Whether a potential offer is serious is evaluated under an objective standard, independent of the subjective intent of the one making or accepting the offer.
 In the case of Lucy v.
 Zehmer, what one party believed were jests about selling a farm turned into a binding contract, based on the court's evaluation of the circumstance from the perspective of a reasonable observer.
 Similarly, in the case of Berry v.
 Gulf Coast Wings Inc., one party's offer of a "Toyota" for the winner of a contest was interpreted as requiring the offeror to provide a vehicle to the winner rather than a "Toy Yoda" doll from Star Wars, despite the assertion that the contest was based on a joke.

+Counter-offers

+The "mirror image rule" states that if someone is to accept an offer, they must accept the offer exactly, without modifications; if they change the offer in any way, this is a counter-offer, which kills the original offer.
+Apparent but conditional acceptance of an offer constitutes a counter-offer: for example in Morton v 4 Orchard Lane Trust, the words "After review of the Contract in this regard, I find same to be acceptable provided the following changes and/or modifications are made thereto ..." showed that there was no "meeting of minds" and that a counter-offer had been put forward.

+On submission of a counter-offer, the original offer cannot be accepted at a future time.